-- St. Martin Parish has separate policies for mobile devices, employees, and students. - Mobile Device AUP - Clearly explains that mobile devices provided by the school system are for educational purposes only and states that all other mobile devices are prohibited. - Employee AUP - Explicitly states acceptable uses and categorizes unacceptable uses. - Includes expectations about respecting resource limits. - o Student AUP - Calcasieu Parish - Explains that important information will come from noreply@cpsb.org, and it is the responsibility of all employees to read these emails and act accordingly.
+- Calcasieu Parish - Explains that important information will come from noreply@cpsb.org, and it is the responsibility of all employees to read these emails and act accordingly.
 Excuses such as not reading or deleting these emails are unacceptable. - Includes an Internet and District Resources Network Contract for both students and parents to sign on the same page for easy record-keeping. - LaSalle Parish - Explains that email is not guaranteed to be private, so students will not be assigned an email account. - Stresses the importance of reporting security problems and not demonstrating them to other users (e.g., Users may not forward a suspected spam/phishing email to tell coworkers to ignore that email if they receive it.) - St. Mary Parish - Explains that teachers and personnel are responsible for the security of devices in their care in terms of hardware and software.
-This includes ensuring that student computers cannot access schools' network applications or the Internet without supervision. - Informs users that routine maintenance and monitoring will occur and any evidence of policy violations will result in disciplinary action.
+This includes ensuring that student computers cannot access the school's network applications or the Internet without supervision. - Informs users that routine maintenance and monitoring will occur, and any evidence of policy violations will result in disciplinary action. - St. Martin Parish has separate policies for mobile devices, employees, and students. - Mobile Device AUP - Clearly states that mobile devices provided by the school system are for educational purposes only and prohibits the use of all other mobile devices. - Employee AUP - Explicitly states acceptable uses and categorizes unacceptable uses. - Includes expectations about respecting resource limits. - Student AUP